eclipse-dash/quevee/README.md

 * a full URL to a resource, e.g. `https://myproject/docs/getting_started.pdf`.

 If one needs to provide several files for a given criterion, there are two options:
-* provide a comma-separated list of files, as shown for the artefacts_testing example above, or
+* provide a comma-separated list of files, as shown for the artifacts_testing example above, or
 * provide an archive, with a separate github action step.

-An example of a step archiving artefacts can be:
+An example of a step archiving artifacts can be:
 ```yaml
       - name: Gather Testing documents
         shell: bash